DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-18-adding-study-sites.md

 ## Further considerations

-We considered some changes which were not implemented.
+We considered some changes that we did not implement.
 These included:

 - combining the ‘Schools’ and ‘Study sites’ sections
 - collecting other types of location